What are the Different Types of Employee Surveys and Which One Should You Use?

 • Reduces employee absenteeism

-With regular meetings and surveys, you can see how well you are keeping your employees engaged.
+With regular surveys, you can see how well you are keeping your employees engaged.

 Employee engagement survey questions to consider

-With the following questions, you can get insights into how engaged your employees feel.
+Some additional questions you can get insights into how engaged your employees feel:

 • Do you feel empowered at work?